giotre/MOFs/README.md

  ```

 Otherwise, to use one of the AutoMatminer pretrained pipelines (supplementary material of the paper), download the one you are
-interested in from our Zeonodo https://doi.org/10.5281/zenodo.6351366, and, after the featurization step, follow the instructions here https://hackingmaterials.lbl.gov/automatminer/basic.html#making-predictions.
+interested in from our Zenodo https://doi.org/10.5281/zenodo.6351366, and, after the featurization step, follow the instructions here https://hackingmaterials.lbl.gov/automatminer/basic.html#making-predictions.